dingherself/intro/handouts/_posts/2025-09-24-anselm-aquinas.md

 7. Contradiction.
 (Follows from 5, 6)
 8. Therefore, reject 1: God exists in reality.

-*Reductio ab absurdum*: P leads to absurdity; therefore, not P.
+*Reductio ad absurdum*: P leads to absurdity; therefore, not P.

 The crucial move: A perfect’s being essence implies its existence.